sevyharris/MonteCoffee/documentation/quick.rst

 **********************************
 This tutorial is supposed to provide a minimal working example.
 For a full in-depth tutorial demonstrating CO oxidation over a Pt nanoparticle, see :ref:`The CO oxidation tutorial <coox>`.
-To keep the clarity high, all energy barriers are assumed constant, only two types of reaction events are implemented, and neighbors are based on distances in an :class:`ASE.Atoms` object.
+To keep the clarity high, all free energy barriers are assumed constant, only two types of reaction events are implemented, and neighbors are based on distances in an :class:`ASE.Atoms` object.
-Moreover, everything is done in one python script.
+Moreover, for simplicity everything is done in one python script.

 **Step 1.
 Implement the two event-types**